 About Kashmir Great Lake Trek

-Nestled amid the mighty Himalayas and Pir Panjal Ranges, Kashmir is rightfully called the Paradise on Earth for its unparalleled beauty.
-The region is home to several breath-taking trekking trails, including the majestic Kashmir Great Lakes Trek.
+Nestled amid the mighty Himalayas and the Pir Panjal Ranges, Kashmir is rightfully called the Paradise on Earth for its unparalleled beauty.
+The region is home to several breathtaking trekking trails, including the majestic Kashmir Great Lakes Trek.

 If you are looking for a fairytale adventure, then the trek to Kashmir Great Lakes is the answer.

-The Kashmir Great Lakes trek is moderate-to-difficult with rocky trails and high altitudes.
+The Kashmir Great Lakes trek is moderate to difficult with rocky trails and high altitudes.
 However, the crystal-clear lakes surrounded by the imposing Himalayas are spellbinding.
-The soft green meadows, tall trees, and colourful flowers provide a calming effect on travellers.
+The soft green meadows, tall trees, and colorful flowers provide a calming effect on travelers.
 The long, arduous trek is well worth experiencing heaven on Earth.

 Kashmir Great Lake Trek – An Overview

 For a trekker, it is impossible not to have the Kashmir Great Lakes Trek on their bucket list.

 Himalayan treks will always include this trail as it offers a lifetime experience.
 The trail starts from Sonamarg and ends at Naranag after 8 days of life-altering trekking experience.